Technical Security Specialist (TSS)

 Our Technical Security Specialist (TSS) Designate Certification Program consists of 120 hours (14 days) at our Resident Training Centre (RTC) and is divided into three (3) specific training phases.

-Our TSS program is run in a full-time resident format and includes all meals, private accommodation, training, and excellent course materials.
+Our TSS program is run in a full-time 14-day resident format, and includes all meals, private accommodation, training, and excellent course materials.

 Participants arrive at the RTC and check in to private accommodations on Sunday afternoon.

-Check-in time is 1600 hours and participants begin the actual training the following morning (Monday) at 0830 hours.
+Check-in time is Sunday at 1600 hours, and participants begin the actual training the following morning (Monday) at 0830 hours.